Aliases for RPS3 Gene

 GeneCards Summary for RPS3 Gene

 RPS3 (Ribosomal Protein S3) is a Protein Coding gene.
-Diseases associated with RPS3 include dermatomycosis and eumycotic mycetoma.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+Diseases associated with RPS3 include eumycotic mycetoma and dermatomycosis.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.

 UniProtKB/Swiss-Prot for RPS3 Gene